-- The Best Practicable Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum.
-On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - Drop heights from vehicles and NRMM will be kept to a minimum to minimise noise when unloading. - All plant, machinery and vehicles will be switched off when not in use.

-- All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
+- All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - Operatives will be briefed using the 'Being a Good Neighbour' toolbox talk prior to commencement of the works. - Drop heights from vehicles and NRMM will be kept to a minimum to minimise noise when unloading. - All plant, machinery and vehicles will be switched off when not in use. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
 Where deemed necessary, acoustic screens will be utilised.